jackmcc08/boris-bike-alec-jack/README.md

+# BORIS BIKES by Max and Jack | Makers Week 1

 Create a program that creates a network of docking stations and bikes that anyone can do.

+## Build Status

+This program is a fork of crotcheycrows repo where challenges 1 through 9 (almost) were completed.

+This fork will be used to progress the project beyond challenge 9 for the rest of the Wednesday.

-CHALLENGES
+## CHALLENGES COMPLETED
 1. Setting up a project
-- Create a directory from the command line
+- [x] Create a directory from the command line
-- Initialise a git repository within that directory
+- [x] Initialise a git repository within that directory
-- Create a README.md file from the command line
+- [x] Create a README.md file from the command line
-- Write a clear README
+- [x] Write a clear README
-- Add the README.md to the staging area
+- [x] Add the README.md to the staging area
-- Commit your changes with a clear message
+- [x] Commit your changes with a clear message
-- Push the project to Github.
+- [x] Push the project to Github.

 DONE#

 2. From user stories to a domain model
-- Write down all the nouns in the User Stories
+- [x] Write down all the nouns in the User Stories
-- Write down all the verbs in the User Stories
+- [x] Write down all the verbs in the User Stories
-- Draw a table like the one above
+- [x] Draw a table like the one above
-- Organise the nouns and verbs into Objects and Messages within the table
+- [x] Organise the nouns and verbs into Objects and Messages within the table
-- Draw a diagram that shows how your Objects will use Messages to communicate with one another
+- [x]  Draw a diagram that shows how your Objects will use Messages to communicate with one another

 DONE#